 Orofacial Myofunctional Disorders

-Orofacial Myofunctional Disorders (OMDs) are disorders of the muscles and functions of the face and mouth that prevent proper development and action.
+Orofacial Myofunctional Disorders (OMDs) involve improper use of the tounge, facial muscles and nasal breathing.
 Evident as any abnormal lip, jaw, cheek or tongue position during rest, swallowing or speech, OMDs can affect anything from breathing to eating and speaking.
-OMDs are often the result of prolonged oral habits, like thumb or finger sucking.
-They generally develop early in life, but early treatment can stop them developing into more serious problems.
+OMDs are often the result of long term learned habits, like thumb or finger sucking.
+They generally develop early in life, but early treatment can stop them from developing into more serious problems.

-Symptoms and causes of orofacial myofunctional disorders include:
+Signs and Symptoms that can be indicative of orofacial myofunctional disorders include:

 - Tongue thrust